-This restaurant has it all – an amazing ambience and atmosphere, great decoration, happy staff, good drinks and excellent food.
-The restaurant is located within a big, very high ceiling’s room and there is so much to look at such as the portrait paintings of fishermen, the world map behind the bar or the big globe.
-The menu is very innovative and contains options like guacamole – but the innovate part is that they bring you all the ingredients in a bowl and then you are to mix it yourself, chicken in a can, fish that is flamed in front of you by the waiter, or calamari served on a stick.
+This restaurant has it all – an amazing ambiance and atmosphere, great decoration, happy staff, good drinks, and excellent food.
+The restaurant is located within a big, very high ceiling room and there is so much to look at such as the portrait paintings of fishermen, the world map behind the bar, or the big globe.
+The menu is very innovative and contains options like guacamole – but the innovative part is that they bring you all the ingredients in a bowl and then you are to mix it yourself, chicken in a can, fish that is flamed in front of you by the waiter, or calamari served on a stick.
 The menu changes a few times a year.
-Dinner at Patron Lunares is definitely an experience of many levels.
+Dinner at Patron Lunares is definitely an experience on many levels.

 Carrer de la Fàbrica, 30, 07013 Palma, Illes Balears

-Bros – aesthetic restaurant with the best food and the nicest ambience
+Bros – aesthetic restaurant with the best food and the nicest ambiance